viniciusbgs/The_Manhattan_Project/README.md

 - **Heatmap Visualization**: Interactive heatmap showing the distribution of the most expensive properties in Manhattan over the years (2003-2023).
 - **Price Guessing Game**: A fun mini-game where users are presented with an image of a property and must guess its price.
 The game includes multiple levels of difficulty.
-- **Data Preprocessing**: The project uses Pandas for data cleaning and preprocessing, ensuring the data is ready for visualization and analysis.
 - **Future Predictions**: Planned integration of a machine learning model to predict future property values based on historical data.

 ---